Hrishikeshkashyap/LTTS_mini_project/README.md

 # Time Difference Calculator

-This script lets one get time difference between two dates in 3 formats namely days, months and years.
+This script helps to calculate the time difference between two dates in 3 formats namely days, months and years.
-This tools can further be integrated with projects that requires such difference like delivery systems.
+This tools can further be integrated with projects that requires such difference like delivery systems, scheduling tasks etc.

 ## Folder Structure